ZhengguoTan/ZhengguoTan.github.io/_pages/about.md

 * 06.2016 - 02.2019: Postdoctoral Research Scientist.

-    - Deelopment of dynamic water/fat separation technique
+    - Development of dynamic water/fat separation technique
     - Development of a model-based reconstruction technique for real-time phase-contrast flow MRI
     - Implementation of automatic scaling of unknonws in model-based reconstruction